 \section{Conclusion}

 In this work, we revisit the use of global token perplexity for evaluating SLMs.
-We introduce a variety of likelihood- and generation-based evaluation methods, that highlight localization and normalization to better reflect key characteristics of speech.
-Correlations with MOS show that our proposed methods align more closely with human perception.
-Re-evaluating SLMs with our proposed methods shows that the previously best-performing model achieves gains that close 83\% of the gap to the human topline on SALMon.
+We introduce a variety of likelihood- and generation-based evaluation methods, highlighting localization and normalization methods, to better reflect key characteristics of speech.
+Correlations with MOS indicate that our proposed methods better reflect human perception.
+Under this re-evaluation, the previously best-performing model closes 83\% of the gap to the human topline on SALMon.
 Together, these findings reshape the SLM performance landscape and establish a new evaluation paradigm for future studies.